 Baixa is the heart of Lisbon, which consists of marvelous avenues, grand plazas and luxurious shopping boulevards.
 It stretches from the riverfront Praça do Comércio to the square known as the Rossio.
-The atmosphere is vibrant and full of life, the Portuguese spirit being graspable throughout the year.
+The atmosphere is vibrant and full of life, with the Portuguese spirit filling Baixa property at every time of the year.

-Price per sq.m. for each property price in Baixa
+Sale price per sq.m. for each property price in Baixa-Chiado - Localidade

 The Neoclassical Wonder of Portugal